wen1225/Object-Detection-Project/README.md

  - Install Tensorflow by folowing the instructions under "Tensorflow CPU"
    > We didn't choose to go with "Tensorflow GPU" due to hardware limitations.

-   > The part where it says, "Once you have activated your virtual environment, the name of the environment should be displayed..." doesn't apply to us since we're not using Linux.
+   > The part where it says, "Once you have activated your virtual environment, the name of the environment should be displayed..." doesn't apply to us since we're not using Windows.
- - I tried